luisjba/docker-hls4ml-with-vivado/2020.1/README.md

 docker buildx build --platform linux/amd64 -t vivado-${VIVADO_ML_VERSION}_installer .
 ```

+NOTE: if there is already a build cache in docker, you can remove it with the command: `docker builder prune`.

 ## Running the  Installer Docker Image

 Once the built of `vivado-2020.1_installer` image is successfully completed, we have to identify the installation file and